 Transfer Agent.
-Goldman Sachs, 71 South Wacker Drive, Suite 1200 Chicago, Illinois 60606, serves as the Trust's transfer and dividend disbursing agent.
-Under its transfer agency agreement with the Trust, Goldman Sachs has undertaken with the Trust with respect to each Fund to: (i) record the issuance, transfer and redemption of shares, (ii) provide purchase and redemption confirmations and quarterly statements, as well as certain other statements, (iii) provide certain information to the Trust's custodian and the relevant sub-custodian in connection with redemptions, (iv) provide dividend crediting and certain disbursing agent services, (v) maintain shareholder accounts, (vi) provide certain state Blue Sky and other information, (vii) provide shareholders and certain regulatory authorities with tax-related information, (viii) respond to shareholder inquiries, and (ix) render certain other miscellaneous services.
-For its transfer agency and dividend disbursing agent services, Goldman Sachs is entitled to receive a transfer agency fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to each Fund's Class R6 and Class P Shares (as applicable), 0.04% of average daily net assets with respect to each Fund's Institutional and Service Shares (as applicable) and 0.15% of average daily net assets with respect to each Fund's Institutional and Service Shares (as applicable).
+Goldman Sachs, 71 South Wacker Drive, Suite 1200, Chicago, IL 60606 serves as the Trust's transfer and dividend disbursing agent.
+Under its transfer agency agreement with the Trust, Goldman Sachs has undertaken with the Trust to (i) record the issuance, transfer and redemption of shares, (ii) provide purchase and redemption confirmations and quarterly statements, as well as certain other statements, (iii) provide certain information to the Trust's custodian and the relevant sub-custodian in connection with redemptions, (iv) provide dividend crediting and certain disbursing agent services, (v) maintain shareholder accounts, (vi) provide certain state Blue Sky and other information, (vii) provide shareholders and certain regulatory authorities with tax-related information, (viii) respond to shareholder inquiries, and (ix) render certain other miscellaneous services.
+For its transfer agency services, Goldman Sachs is entitled to receive a transfer agency fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to each Fund's Class R6 and Class P Shares (as applicable), 0.04% of average daily net assets with respect to each Fund's Institutional Shares, 0.12% of average daily net assets with respect to the Class A, Class C, and Investor Shares of the Income Builder Fund, and 0.15% of average daily net assets with respect to the Class A, Class C, Investor and Class R Shares of the Rising Dividend Growth Fund.
 Goldman Sachs may pay to certain intermediaries who perform transfer agent services to shareholders a networking or sub-transfer agent fee.
 These payments will be made from the transfer agency fees noted above and in the Funds' Prospectuses.
+Goldman Sachs has agreed to waive a portion of its transfer agency fee, a component of "Other Expenses," equal to 0.04% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Investor, and Class R Shares of the Rising Dividend Growth Fund.
+These arrangements will remain in effect through at least February 28, 2026, and prior to such date the Investment Adviser, and Goldman Sachs may not terminate the arrangements without the approval of the Board of Trustees.

-As compensation for services rendered to the Trust by Goldman Sachs as transfer and dividend disbursing agent and the assumption by Goldman Sachs of the expenses related thereto, Goldman Sachs received fees for the fiscal years ended August 31, 2024, August 31, 2023 and August 31, 2022 from each Fund then in existence as follows under the fee schedules then in effect:
+As compensation for services rendered to the Trust by Goldman Sachs as Transfer Agent and the assumption by Goldman Sachs of the expenses related thereto, Goldman Sachs received fees for the fiscal years ended October 31, 2024, October 31, 2023, and October 31, 2022 from the Income Builder Fund as follows under the fee schedules then in effect.